+In this subsection we prove Proposition \ref{prop:existence-of-popping-triangulation} for all surfaces with empty boundary that satisfying the assumption of being different from a sphere with less than 7 punctures.
+The sphere with 6 punctures is dealt with in the fourth arXiv version of this paper.

-In the case of surfaces with empty boundary, all marked points have the same nature (this can be stated formally by saying that any permutation of the puncture set $\punct$ can be extended to an orientation-preserving auto-diffeomorphism of $\Sigma$).
-Thus, in order to prove Proposition \ref{prop:existence-of-popping-triangulation} and this way finish the proof of the Popping Theorem for empty-boundary surfaces, it suffices to show the existence of an ideal triangulation $\tau$ having a self-folded triangle whose pop in $\tau$ induces right-equivalence.
-In this subsection we exhibit such a $\tau$ under the assumption that the underlying surface has empty boundary and positive genus.
+Since any permutation of the puncture set $\punct=\marked$ can be extended to an orientation-preserving auto-diffeomorphism of $\Sigma$, in order to prove Proposition \ref{prop:existence-of-popping-triangulation} and this way finish the proof of the Popping Theorem for empty-boundary surfaces, it suffices to show the existence of an ideal triangulation $\tau$ of $\surf$ having a self-folded triangle whose pop in $\tau$ induces right-equivalence.

-We start by constructing a $\tau$ with the desired property in the case where $\surf$ is not a twice- or three-times-punctured torus.
-Let $\torustwopunct$ be a torus with empty boundary and exactly two punctures.
-Also, let $\Sigma'$ be a compact connected oriented Riemann surface with exactly one boundary component (we allow $\Sigma'$ to have genus 0, that is, we allow it to be a disc), and let $\marked'\subset\Sigma'$ be a possibly empty finite set of points on $\Sigma'$, with the following two properties: \begin{itemize}\item No element of $\marked'$ lies on the boundary of $\Sigma'$; \item if $\Sigma'$ is a disk, then $|\marked'|\geq 2$. \end{itemize} Let $\sigma$ be the ideal triangulation of $\torustwopunct$ sketched in Figure \ref{Fig:2_punctured_torus}.

-Inside the triangle $\triangle$ signaled in that same Figure, cut out an open disc $\disc$ (so that $\torus\setminus\disc$ is a compact torus with exactly one boundary component) and glue $\torus\setminus\disc$ with $\Sigma'$ along boundary components, so that the resulting surface $\Sigma$ is the well-known connected sum $\torus\#(\Sigma')$.
-Setting $\marked=\{p_1,p_2\}\cup\marked'$, we see that \begin{itemize}\item $\surf$ is a positive-genus surface with empty boundary and at least two punctures; \item $\surf$ is not a torus with exactly two or three punctures; \item $\sigma$ is a set of pairwise compatible arcs on $\surf$. \end{itemize} Complete $\sigma$ to an ideal triangulation $\tau$ of $\surf$, in such a way that $\tau$ has exactly one self-folded triangle, see Figure \ref{Fig:crucial_pop}.